avantifellows/plio-frontend/docs/ENV.md

 OAuth2 client id from Google.
 Required for Google Sign in functionality.

 ### `VUE_APP_GOOGLE_API_KEY`
 API Key for your Google Cloud project.
 Required for using the YouTube Data API.
+Create your credentials by visiting `APIs & Services` in your Google Cloud Console and then clicking on `Credentials` > `Create Credentials` > `API Key`.
+You are recommended to restrict the APIs that this API key can access and the list of websites that can use this API key for better security.

 ### Web server
 #### `APP_PORT`